-Today, 20 November 2017, marks the centenary of the first mass use of tanks in the First World War.
+20 November 1917 was the date of the first mass use of tanks in the First World War.

 Winston Churchill, then First Lord of the Admiralty, gathered together technical experts and formed the Landships Committee whose brief was to develop armoured fighting vehicles for use on the Western Front.

-William Foster & Co of Lincoln was chosen to test out ideas.
+William Foster and Co. of Lincoln was chosen to test out ideas.
 The firm, which built powerful agricultural machinery, was led by visionary managing director, William Tritton.
 He was joined by engineer, Major Walter Wilson, seconded from the Army.
-On 22 July 1915 they were commissioned to design a machine that could cross a 1.2m wide trench.
+On 22 July 1915, they were commissioned to design a machine that could cross a 1.2-metre-wide trench.

 There was great secrecy.
 The tank’s name was derived from ‘water tank’, which in turn came from ‘water carrier for Mesoptamia’, a fictional purpose designed to mislead German spies.